-Figure 5: Rotor Characteristics
+Figure 5 - Rotor Characteristics for 970-C

-On narrow range applications, the easiest calibration method is to set minimum "SPAN" (on panel) to full clockwise and adjust "ZERO" (on panel) to get a mid-scale reading at the normally desired syrup concentration.
+On such applications, the easiest calibration method is to set minimum "span" (full clockwise) and adjust "zero" to get a mid-scale reading at the normally desired syrup concentration.
 For syrup measurement in open tanks such as melters the probe may be put through a 2" NPT coupling and the larger rotor affixed after the probe is in place.
 For in-line measurement, the probe can be put into a 3" or 4" bushing or flange and the rotor attached before installation in the line.

-Adjustment note: SPAN adjustment does not affect meter reading at the bottom of the scale (zero); it only changes the rate of pointer movement above zero.
-That is why it is suggested that "ZERO" be first set at the low end of the scale, and then "SPAN" be adjusted to obtain the desired high reading at the upper end of the useful consistency range.
+Adjustment note: span adjustment does not affect meter reading at the bottom of the scale, zero milliamps; it only changes the rate of pointer movement above zero.
+That is why it is suggested that "zero" be first set at the low end of the scale and then "span" be adjusted to obtain the desired high reading at the upper end of the useful consistency range.